VictorTaelin/ReflexScreenWidget/README.md

 ## Usage

-This code creates a constant 128x128 blue image signal and renders it to a canvas using `screenWidget`, which is the first image on the example.
+This code creates a constant 128x128 blue image signal, resulting on the first canvas on the example gif.

 ```haskell
 import Reflex.Dom (mainWidget, constant, MonadWidget)